srl-ethz/hydra-documentation/docs/source/tools/pellet.rst

    :alt: Left floating image
    :align: left

-| Carefully clamp the heat cartridge using a SIZE screw
+| Carefully clamp the heat cartridge using a SIZE screw.

 |